pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 Open a web browser, and browse to [http://localhost:8080/#/?username=user&password=password](http://localhost:8080/#/?username=user&password=password) and select 'Desktop Auto-Resolution (RDP)'.

-Once inside the Neurodesktop Linux environment, select the icon in the bottom left corner, then select: `Neurodesk` -> `Image Segmentaiont` -> `freesurfer` -> `freeviewGUI 7.1.1`.
+Once inside the Neurodesktop Linux environment, select the icon in the bottom left corner, then select: `Neurodesk` -> `Image Segmentation` -> `freesurfer` -> `freeviewGUI 7.1.1`.
 The first time this is run, Neurodesk will automatically download and install FreeView.

 Once freeview loads, select `File` -> `Load Volume` to load the original input image which is now located at `/home/user/fs-subjects/smoke-test/mprage.nii.gz` inside the Neurodesktop environment.

 You can also select `File` -> `Load Volume` to load the volumetric segmentation, which is now located at `/home/user/fs-subjects/smoke-test/mri/aseg.nii.gz` inside the Neurodesktop environment.
 Be sure to select 'Color Map: LookupTable / Lookup Table: FreeSurferColorLUT' when loading this volume so it renders correctly.

-You can load the grey/white matter surfaces by selecting `File` -> `Load Surface`, which is now located at `/home/user/fs-subjects/smoke-test/surf/rh.org` and `/home/user/fs-subjects/smoke-test/surf/lh.org`
+You can load the grey/white matter surfaces by selecting `File` -> `Load Surface`, which are now located at `/home/user/fs-subjects/smoke-test/surf/rh.org` and `/home/user/fs-subjects/smoke-test/surf/lh.org`

-For more information on using FreeView, please see the [FreeView Guide](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide/)
+For more information on using FreeView, see the [FreeView Guide](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide/)

 ## References

 [1]: de Macedo Rodrigues, Katyucia, et al. "A FreeSurfer-compliant consistent manual segmentation of infant brains spanning the 0–2 year age range."
 Frontiers in human neuroscience 9 (2015): 21. https://pubmed.ncbi.nlm.nih.gov/25741260/